-Lifting tackles, gear or appliance means fiber rope sling, wire rope sling, chain slings, hooks, rings, sheaves (grooved pulleys), swivel, shackles and similar gears.
+Lifting tackles and tools, gear or appliance means fiber rope sling, wire rope sling, chain slings, hooks, rings, sheaves (grooved pulleys), swivel, shackles and similar gears.

 Ropes: Generally manila and PP ropes are used in hoisting, lowering and handling operations.
 There are various grades of ropes and therefore while purchasing their guaranteed breaking strength should be obtained from the manufacturer in order to assess the safe working loads of the ropes.